-Ishqbaaz Spoiler: After Exposing Roop & Reuniting Shivaay & Anika, This Actor Is Taking A Break!
+Ishqbaaz Spoiler: Roop Exposed, Shivaay & Anika Reunite, This Actor Is Taking A Break!

 Pinky Welcomes ShivIka Home

 Pinky welcomes Anika and Shivaay home.
-After big reunion, there is bad news for viewers as well!
+After big reunion, there is bad news for the viewers as well!
 Nitika Mukherjee, who known for her role Pinky Oberoi, will be taking a break!

 Nitika Aka Pinky To Take A Break!